The Health Benefits of Pumpkins & Pumpkin Seeds

 Pumpkin seeds are the largest and one of the most costly of all edible seeds.
 Often labeled pepitas—“little seeds” in Spanish—pumpkin seeds can be scooped out of a fresh pumpkin and toasted.
 First remove the pulpy fibers; rinse the seeds in fresh water; air-dry them by letting them sit overnight; season to taste with a little olive oil, salt, tamari, or curry/chili powder; spread them in a non-stick pan; and roast in a preheated 350 degree oven for 15–20 minutes, or until crisp.
 Cool completely and store in an airtight container in the refrigerator.
 I dry them in my dehydrator so they are still a live-food treat, full of enzymes.

-You also can find these seeds raw in natural food stores, or order them where I get my pumpkin seeds — The Penn Herb Company.
-They have the most delicious, raw seeds in a 16 ounce bag, for the best price around.
-To order, visit: PennHerb.com or call: 800-523-9971 (US & Canada) or 215-632-6100 (Intl), both ET, M - F • 9 - 5.
+You also can find these seeds raw in natural food stores, or order them where I get my pumpkin seeds — Penn Herb Company.
+They have the most delicious, raw seeds in an 11 ounce bag, for the best price around.
+To order, visit: PennHerb.com or call: 800-523-9971 (US & Canada) or 215-632-6100 (Intl), both ET, M - F • 9 - 4.

 These delicious seeds are rich in vitamins A and E, iron, potassium, magnesium, phosphorus, and zinc.
 They even contain calcium and some of the B vitamins.
 They also are a great plant-based source of omega-6 and omega-3 fatty acids.
 What’s more, one ounce of seeds has as much protein—nine grams—as an ounce of meat.
-Of course, you don’t want to eat too many pumpkin seeds, since about 73 percent of the calories come from fat (with 148 calories in one ounce of seeds) .
+Of course, you don’t want to eat too many pumpkin seeds, since about 73 percent of the calories come from fat (with 148 calories in one ounce of seeds).
 But when you have a taste for a crunchy, highly nutritious snack, pumpkin seeds, in moderation, are an excellent choice.